-Do you ever feel like you’re losing your mind with everything you have to keep track of?
+– Do you ever feel like you’re losing your mind with everything you have to keep track of?
 Between work, school, work, home, the kids, the husband….
+It can be hard to keep your sanity intact.

 I swear.
 Some days I feel like I’m losing my ever-loving mind.
 And it’s not just some days.
 Lately, it feels like all the time.
 Maybe it’s because school is about over (how did that happen?!), or because I’ve been implementing my own version of The 5 AM Miracle, which is helping me feel more put together during the day.